-As your family prepares for a funeral or wake, consider these seven personalization ideas to help tell the story of your loved one’s life.
+As your family prepares for services, consider these nine personalization ideas to help tell the story of your loved one’s life.

-When searching for ways to personalize a funeral service, a memorial folder is a great place to start.
-Folders with pictures, statements, favorite verses and achievements are often distributed to those attending the ceremony.
-The folder serves as a keepsake for attendees to take home after the funeral, as well as a guide throughout the service.
+When searching for ways to personalize a funeral service, a memorial card is a great place to start.
+Cards with pictures of achievements, statements, verses and readings are a lasting reminder of your loved one’s life.
+Often distributed to those attending, a memorial card serves as a keepsake for attendees to take home after the funeral, as well as a guide throughout the service.

 2. Display Personal Belongings